-In the event that a situation arises, either on or off the Hawai'i Community College (Hawai'i CC) campus, that, in the judgment of the Vice Chancellor for Administrative Services or the Chief of Safety and Security, as the alternate, constitutes an ongoing or continuing threat, a campus wide "Timely Warning" or "Security Alert" will be issued.
+In the event that a situation arises, either on or off the Hawai'i Community College (Hawai'i CC) campus, that, in the judgment of the Vice Chancellor for Administrative Services, constitutes an ongoing or continuing threat, a campus wide "Timely Warning" or "Security Alert" will be issued.
 The warning or alert will be issued through the Campus e-mail system to students, faculty, and staff via the campus e-mail alert system, as appropriate, as soon as the threat becomes known.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Hawai'i CC Campus Security Office will advise the Vice Chancellor for Administrative Services to issue a Security Alert through the campus e-mail alert system, which is sent to all Hawai'i CC faculty, staff, and students.

-Anyone with information warranting a timely warning should report the circumstances to a Hawai'i CC Campus Security Officer, by phone at 808-854-1420 or in person at the Hawai'i CC Campus Security cabin on campus on the west side of Building 387.
+Anyone with information warranting a timely warning should report the circumstances to a Hawai'i CC Campus Security Officer, by phone at 808-854-1420 or in person at the Hawai'i CC Campus Security building on the west side of Building 387.

 Individuals may report crimes, criminal activity, and suspected criminal activity anonymously to Hawai'i CC Campus Security through Federal mail, inter-campus mail, or by phone.